-Control scope process is the last process of the Scope Management Knowledge Area.
-You may come across various questions about this process amongst the PMP exam questions since this is a critical process of Scope Management.
+The control scope process is the last process of the Scope Management Knowledge Area.
+You may come across various questions about this process amongst the PMP exam questions since this is a critical process of Project Scope Management.
 If you are already enrolled in a PMP training course, you may have knowledge about the Control Scope Process.
-If you aren’t enrolled in a course yet, you may consider taking an online free PMP course to have a brief introduction to the Control Scope process and all the other processes as well.
+If you aren’t enrolled in a course yet, you may consider taking an online free PMP course to have a brief introduction to the Control Scope process and all the other management processes as well.

 Attend our 100% Online & Self-Paced One-Hour Free PMP Training.

 In this article, we are also going to give a description of the control scope process and also list the five steps of this process.

 Scope Management: What’s The Goal of the Control Scope Process?